 5. Theft Insurance

-This is also another non-mandatory insurance which helps protect you from losses incurred in the event of criminal theft like armed robberies and break-ins that result in serious loss of cash, inventory, and infrastructure.
+This is also another non-mandatory insurance.
+This helps protect you from losses incurred in the event of criminal theft like armed robberies and break-ins that result in serious loss of cash, inventory, and infrastructure.

 6. Worker’s Compensation Insurance